Collected by Shaun Kaminoff

 1000 5th Ave, New York, NY 10028, USA

-End a day of art, culture and sightseeing at the Metropolitan Museum Roof Garden Cafe.
-The rooftop terrace, open from May to late fall, is a refreshing breath of fresh air.
-Museum visitors are treated to unobstructed panoramic views of NYC's...
+The Met's rooftop terrace, open from May to late fall, is a delightful spot for a breath of fresh air.
+Visitors are treated to unobstructed panoramic views of NYC's skyline and Central Park's lush treetops.
+The cafe serves wine, beer, specialty...

 221 Knickerbocker Ave, Brooklyn, NY 11237, USA